2017–18 Hofstra Pride women's basketball team

-The 2017–18 Hofstra Pride women's basketball team represents Hofstra University during the 2017–18 NCAA Division I women's basketball season.
-The Pride, led by twelfth year head coach Krista Kilburn-Steveskey, play their home games at Hofstra Arena and were members of the Colonial Athletic Association (CAA).
-They finished the season 11–19, 5–13 in CAA play to finish in seventh place.
+The 2017–18 Hofstra Pride women's basketball team represented Hofstra University during the 2017–18 NCAA Division I women's basketball season.
+The Pride, led by twelfth-year head coach Krista Kilburn-Steveskey, played their home games at Hofstra Arena and were members of the Colonial Athletic Association (CAA).
+They finished the season 11–19, 5–13 in CAA play, to finish in seventh place.
 They lost in the first round of the CAA women's tournament to College of Charleston.

 Previous season

-They finished the season 13–18, 5–13 in CAA play to finish in a 3-way tie for eighth place.
+They finished the season 13–18, 5–13 in CAA play, to finish in a three-way tie for eighth place.
 They advance to the quarterfinals of the CAA women's tournament where they lost to James Madison.